goodrules/extract-and-optimize-demo/README.md

 1. Select a model from the sidebar (defaults to Gemini 2.5 Flash)
 2. Choose a schema type (Advanced or Basic)
-3. Select a document from the GCS bucket
+3. Select your document source:
+   - **Google Cloud Storage**: Browse and select from available documents
+   - **Upload Local File**: Upload a PDF file from your computer
 4. Optionally modify the extraction prompt
 5. Click "Extract Information" to process the document
 6. View results in your preferred format